mkaminsky11/googlejs/README.md

 ###Things to Know###
 Each Google Drive file, folder, and user has a unique id.
 You can find the id of a file or folder by using the `pickFile()` or `pickerFolder()` methods.
 These will return an object, which can be parsed for the id.

 Each user also has a root folder (the highest level folder in your Google Drive file tree).
-This is stored under `googlejs.rootFolderId` once the `loadDrive()` method is called and executed.
+This is stored under `googlejs.rootFolderId` once the `googlejs.loadDrive()` method is called and executed.

 ###Checking Login Status###
 One thing that you might want to do is to check if the user is already logged in.